Oxalate And Kidney Function

 Oxalate plays a crucial role in the formation of calcium oxalate kidney stones.
 When oxalate levels in the urine exceed the capacity of the kidneys to excrete it, oxalate can bind with calcium to form crystals.
 These crystals can clump together, leading to the formation of kidney stones.
 However, it’s important to note that not all individuals with high oxalate levels develop kidney stones, as other factors, such as urine pH and the presence of inhibitors or promoters, also influence stone formation.

-See also Oxalate Balance
+See also Oxalate And Joint Health

 Types of Kidney Stones Associated with Oxalate